 The four common types of ukuleles are soprano, concert, tenor, and baritone.
 Each one has slight differences in its scale length, tuning, and overall sound.
 Since sopranos are the most common type, we’ll compare that.

 There are various types of guitars, but the common ones include acoustic, classical, electric, and bass.
 Each one has a different construction and a unique sound.
-While that can make this comparison difficult, we’ll stick to an acoustic guitar as it’s the most popular.
+While that can make this comparison difficult, we’ll stick to an acoustic guitar as it’s the most popular (there are also many different types of acoustic guitars).

 Size and Body Shape